aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/pdf/convert-excel-file-to-pdf-format-compatible-with-pdfa-1a/_index.md

     // Access cell B5 and add some message inside it Cell cell = ws.GetCells().Get(u"B5");
-    cell.PutValue(u"This PDF format is compatible with PDFA-1a.");
+    cell.PutValue(u"This PDF format is compatible with PDF/A-1a.");

-    // Create pdf save options and set its compliance to PDFA-1a PdfSaveOptions opts;
+    // Create PDF save options and set its compliance to PDF/A-1a PdfSaveOptions opts;
     opts.SetCompliance(PdfCompliance::PdfA1a);

-    // Save the output pdf
+    // Save the output PDF
     wb.Save(u"..\\Data\\02_OutputDirectory\\outputCompliancePdfA1a.pdf", opts);

-    std::cout << "PDF created successfully with PDFA-1a compliance!" << std::endl;
+    std::cout << "PDF created successfully with PDF/A-1a compliance!" << std::endl;

     Aspose::Cells::Cleanup();
 }